jbkrause/JupyterHubDocker/README.md

     openssl rsa -in key.pem -out key-no-passwd.pem
     cd ..

-### Use valid SSL certificate
+# Use valid SSL certificate
 Alternatively you may use a proper pair of key/certificate.
 In this case name them cert.pem and key-no-passwd.pem.
-Pay attention that the key must not be protected by a pass phrase (the second openssl command just above is a way to remove the pass phrase of an existing key).
+Pay attention that the key must not be protected by a pass phrase.
+You may buy such certificates from specialized companies, e.g.Gandi.net .

 The key and certificates to use are defined in the notebooks/jupyterhub_config_autosigned.py like so:

     c.JupyterHub.ssl_cert = '/opt/notebooks/cert.pem'
     c.JupyterHub.ssl_key = '/opt/notebooks/key-no-passwd.pem'

-### Use Let's Encrypt (via Certbot)

-Retirements: ports 80 and 443 must be available for this to work, in other words you need to forward the to the host with the options -p 80:80 -p 443:443 when running the container.

-Edit the file notebooks/domain .
-Add your domain name on the first line.
-In the Dockerfile, uncomment the section under `# Inatall Certbot`.

-With this option, when running the container, you will have to execute:

-    sudo docker run -it -p 8001:8000 -p 80:80 -p 443:443 jupyterhub -f /opt/notebooks/jupyterhub_config_certbot.py

 ### Deactivate SSL